Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Methods

 Since the entries in the attention map $\mathbf{AM}_{i}$ implicitly carry the probabilities of having the $i$-th lesion in the patches, an image patch has a specific lesion with a higher probability will get a higher weight in the element-wise production.
 As seen in Fig.~\ref{fig.lesionMap}, imbalanced attentions are covered on the input image by highlighting the lesion patches.

-For collaboratively training the CLPI framework, first, we pre-train the lesion attention generator with patches.
-Then the entire CLPI framework is put into end-to-end training by using only image-level DR grade labels.
+To train the CLPI framework, first, we pre-train the lesion attention generator with patches.
+Then the entire CLPI framework is put into an end-to-end training by using only image-level DR grade labels.
 The classification backbone of the grading module can also be pre-trained for speeding up the convergence.

-The loss function for both pre-training of lesion attention generator and the end-to-end training of the entire framework is {\em cross-entropy loss}:
+The loss function for both pre-training of lesion attention generator and the end-to-end training of the entire framework is the {\em cross-entropy loss}:

-where $x_i$ and $y_{i}$ denote the $i$-th input image/patch and the corresponding label respectively, and $S$ is the softmax output of the CNNs classifiers. $M$ is the class number, i.e. , M = 4 for pre-train lesion attention generator.
+where $x_i$ and $y_{i}$ denote the $i$-th input image/patch and the corresponding label respectively, and $S$ is the softmax output of the CNNs classifiers. $M$ is the class number, i.e. , $M = 4$ for the lesion attention generator.
 M = 2 and 5 for binary and multiple DR grading respectively. $\mathbf{1}(.)$ is an indicator function that is equal to $1$ when $y_i = c$, and $S(c|x_i))$ denotes the output probability of the unit w.r.t. class $c$.